WiFi Calling: Everything You Need to Know

 how to turn on iPhone WiFi calling

-1. Make sure your device is connected to a WiFi network.
+1. Connect your Android phone to a WiFi network.

 2. Go to Settings.